zentyal/zentyal/docs/en/user/voip.rst

      VoIP service is ready to be used.

 #. **Action:**
-   Access the :menuselection:`Users --> Add User` menu.
+   Access the :menuselection:`Users and Groups --> Users --> Add User` menu.
 Fill in the form to create a new user.
-Click on :guilabel:`Create User`.
+Click on :guilabel:`Create and Edit`.

    Effect:
      eBox creates a new user and shows you its profile.